opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param dst: The destination array; will have the same size and same type as  ``src``

     :param flipCode: Specifies how to flip the array: 0 means flipping around the x-axis, positive (e.g., 1) means flipping around y-axis, and negative (e.g., -1) means flipping around both axes.
-See also the discussion below for the formulas.
+See Also the discussion below for the formulas.

 The function ``flip`` flips the array in one of three different ways (row and column indices are 0-based):